electron/governance/playbooks/responses/old-version.md

 If you're still experiencing this issue in the latest version of Electron, please add a comment specifying the version you're testing with and any other new information that a maintainer trying to reproduce the issue should know.

 I'm setting the `blocked/need-info` label for the above reasons.
-If wd don't see a response in 10 days, I'll close this issue.
+If we don't see a response in 10 days, I'll close this issue.

 Thanks in advance!
 Your help is appreciated.